A Complete Guide to Building a Successful Membership Model

 Prepare the Change Internally

 Now it’s time to implement your organizational membership model!
 Woo!
 Seemed like we’d never get here, huh?
-In order to successfully do this, you need to take a few simple steps.
+In order to do this, you need to take a few simple steps to prepare your departments for success.

 Step 1: Clean your Data